SNAS/website/site/content/docs/install_aio.md

 <!--more-->

-AIO container includes all components except SNAS UI.
+AIO container includes all SNAS components except UI.

-See the various requirements and suggested system configurations at [Requirements](/docs/install).
+Before instaling AIO container,see various requirements and suggested system configurations at [Requirements](install).

 Install Using Docker
 --------------------

 ### docker hub: openbmp/aio
-All-in-one (aio) includes everything needed to run the collector and store the data in MySQL.
+ AIO container includes everything needed to run the collector and store the data in MySQL.
 You can use this container to test/evaluate SNAS as well as run smaller deployments.
-Production deployments normally would have distributed collectors and a redundant pair of MySQL/MariaDB servers.
+AIO container will most likely not be sufficient for larger production deployments because of the need for distributed collectors and a redundant pair of MySQL/MariaDB servers.

 #### Container Includes
 * **Openbmpd** - Latest collector (listening port is TCP 5000)